bbchung/clighter/README.md

 ### Highlighting is not quick-response
-Clighter use CursorHold event to update the current window highlighting, you can set updatetime smaller.
-Remember that other plugins may change the updatetime.
+Clighter use CursorHold event to update the current window highlighting, and only highlight the code when parsing is done.
+To get the better response time, you can change updatetime smaller and pray your Clang run faster.
+Notice that many other plugins will change updatetime.
 ```vim
 	set updatetime=1200
 ```